MidnattLantern/hidoc/README.md

 Referenced by Code Institute's proejct Moments:
 ---
 HiDoc is a project following criteria with expectations set by Code Institute.
 Code Institute did provide a training project that satisfied all the expectations.
 To secure the highest chance of passing the expectations, this project follows a similar model to that training project.
 The HiDoc equivalents, however, are not copies masked behind a different name.
 For instance, the comments from the Code Institute Training project are created by the read-only user, whereas the documentation is created by the owner.
 The watch and follow models from the training are separate features from the training project, whereas HiDoc merges them into one.
+There are reused models borrowed from the training proejct, but no code have been copy-pasted.

 Better underpromising than delivering an unstable product:
 ---